krisbaranski/implementations/README.md

 # 50projects

-## HTML, CSS and JS.
+## HTML, CSS and JS

-In this repository i implemented HTML, CSS and JS code learned in a course made by Brad Traversy.
+In this repository i show HTML, CSS and JS code learned in a course made by Brad Traversy.

 As the number say, there are 50 implementations of pages including interactive:

 - slideshows,
 - navigations,
+- animations,
-- animations, notifications,
+- notifications,
-- generators (API, random password),
+- generators (random numbers, passwords),
+- API's (axios, async/await),
 - buttons and clicks,
 - counters,
 - and more.